 Study population

 Patients with HCC treated with sorafenib were recruited consecutively at 5 tertiary European centres with specialist multidisciplinary services for HCC management: Bordeaux (n=306) and Rennes (n=129), France; Freiburg (n=183), Germany; Amsterdam (n=156) and Rotterdam (n=167), the Netherlands.
 The data was collected after obtaining the relevant authorization from the institutional review boards and this retrospective study was performed under ethically approved protocols (REC reference 12/LO/1088 and W17_420#17.488).
 Patients were diagnosed with HCC by histological or radiological criteria in accordance with international guidelines6,29.
 Exclusion criteria included patients receiving combination treatments (i.e. selective internal radiation therapy [SIRT] with sorafenib) or those with an Eastern Cooperative Oncology Group performance status (ECOG PS) >2.
-Sorafenib dosing and patient management was done according to the local practice.
+Patients received sorafenib with a target dose of 400 mg BID, with toxicity-adjusted dosing and patient management according to the local practice.

 Data collection and outcomes